United States Government Accountability Office: Agency structure

-The GAO is headquartered in Washington, D.C. and maintains an additional 11 field offices around the country.
+The GAO is headquartered in Washington, D.C., and maintains an additional 11 field offices around the country.
 Each field office contains several mission teams, but not every mission team is represented at each field office.

+Headquarters

+Headquartered in Washington, DC, the GAO's main office is located at the US General Accounting Office Building (GAO Building) in Judiciary Square; unlike most other federal government buildings it is directly owned and operated by the agency itself and is managed by EMCOR Government Services (Emcor / EMCOR Group) through a government contract, rather than the General Services Administration in order the prevent a conflict of interest with the executive branch agencies they audit; unlike other legislative branch agencies it is not operated by the Architect of the Capitol which manages the physical infrastructure for core buildings that are part of the United States Capitol Complex.

+In addition, the headquarters office has an annex at the Longworth House Office Building on Capitol Hill that is managed by the Architect of the Capitol as one of the congressional office buildings that make up a core part the United States Capitol Complex.

 Mission teams

 The GAO is composed of 15 mission teams that work on reports in a given subject area.
-Missions teams are headed by a Managing Director which fall under the Senior Executive Service.
+Missions teams are headed by a managing director which fall under the Senior Executive Service.
 The current slate of mission teams is: